tisannai/take/README.md

 installation location.

 Take prefers 'termbox' library, but at minimum 'ncurses' is required.
+Also a Command line parser library called Como is used.
 Otherwise Take is "self-contained", i.e. does not depend on external libs.

 Options for 'configure', see: configure --help: